Undergraduate Research Opportunities

 - Joel Hollingsworth: operating systems, distributed processing, networking

-- Duke Hutchings: human-computer interaction, usability, usable security, information visualization
+- Duke Hutchings: human-computer interaction, usability, usable security, information visualization, computer science education, data science education

-- Pratheep Paranthaman: serious games, game design and evaluation, crowdsourcing
+- Pratheep Paranthaman: serious games, game UX, game design and evaluation, mixed/virtual/augmented reality, brain-computer interface, and crowdsourcing

-- Scott Spurlock: computer vision, digital image processing, machine learning
+- Scott Spurlock: computer vision, machine learning, computer science education